dullint/se_adaptive/docs/getting-started/quickstart.md

 !!! warning "API Key Required"
     Ensure you've configured your OpenAI API key in the `.env` file as described in the [installation guide](installation.md)

 ## Basic Usage

 When using the app for the first time, you can have a look at the Manual Drafting page to get familiar with the interface.

 ![Initial input](../assets/manual.png)

+!!!
+Tip
+    The app has a version system.
+The current prompt version is called the `dev` version.
+It is the version you are currently working on.
+    More information about the version system can be found in the [versioning guide](../features/visualization-versioning.md).

 ### 1. Creating an Example